Cybersecurity Jobs in Government: 8 Roles to Consider

 • CompTIA Security+ is for early-stage professionals who want to show they have a basic understanding of threats, attacks, and vulnerabilities; technologies and tools; architecture and design; identity and access management; risk management; and cryptography and public key infrastructure.

-• Certified Ethical Hacker (CEH), for more advanced professionals, allows you to demonstrate your ability to find vulnerabilities bad actors might leverage.
+• Certified Ethical Hacker (CEH), for more advanced professionals, allows you to demonstrate your ability to find vulnerabilities that bad actors might leverage.

 • AWS Certified Security - Specialty lets early-stage professionals prove their expertise in designing and implementing security solutions.